Sewing Machine Easy Maintenance Sewing Machine Lessons

 Check all around where the needle goes and wipe or brush away any lint or debris.
 Turn the wheel so more of the armature is exposed for cleaning.

-The feed dog area is where you will find the most buildup of threads and lint.
+The feed-dog area is where you will find the most buildup of threads and lint.
 Carefully brush the teeth and beneath them to remove debris.
 Sometimes lint and threads have been there so long they have packed together and don’t want to let go.
-This is when the pointed skewer comes in handy to gently nudge it loose so it will come free.
+This is when the pointed skewer comes in handy to gently nudge them loose so it will come free.
 Anything but gentle cleaning can damage parts.
 Use brushes to reach all areas you can to remove what should not be there.
 A lint free rag used with the tweezers is also a handy aid.
 Cotton swabs are good for many areas.
 Reach as far back into the machine as you can, being super careful not to push any lint or threads further back where you cannot get to them.

 Easy cleaning so far?

-Bobbin Shuttle Cleaning
+Bobbin Hook Cleaning

 It is time to clean all areas now accessible.
-If any threads are sticking out behind the shuttle enclosure, tweezers are often beneficial in grabbing them securely enough to tug them free.
-With tools and fingers out of the shuttle area, turn the wheel and see if any additional cleaning is necessary.
+If any threads are sticking out behind the hook enclosure, tweezers are often beneficial in grabbing them securely enough to tug them free.
+With tools and fingers out of the area, turn the wheel and see if any additional cleaning is necessary.

 Cleaning Behind the Front Plate

-Some machines let you simply swing the front cover of your machine open for cleaning and changing the light bulb.
+Some machines let you simply swing the front cover on the left end of your machine open for cleaning and changing the light bulb.
 If you are so lucky to have one like this, include a quick removal of lint and thread that may be in that area.
 Other machines have one or two screws holding that front plate on and usually take a regular screwdriver to remove the piece and give you access to clean that area.
 Wipe away any oil build up that may have collected on moving parts.

 I can’t stress enough if your manual says “one drop” of oil, one drop is sufficient.
 The manufacturer manual should have a diagram showing all the spots to apply the oil.
 If the diagram shows arrows to the top of the machine, there should be holes where the drop of oil goes.
 I also put just a spot of oil on the midpoint of the needle rod so it slides quietly through the mounts.
 If you put more than a tiny spot of oil, you will have oil dripping off for what seems like forever and can ruin whatever you are sewing.
 A good rule to follow is to sew several rows of threadless stitches on a scrap piece of fabric until you feel confident no oil will be getting on the fabric.